 “Beard After Hours” | Ted Lasso

-It demanded that we pay close attention and that’s always a detail worth appreciating.
+It demanded that we pay close attention, and that’s always a detail worth appreciating.

 And that’s what’s so fascinating about the character and the details—the intricate artwork that Brendan Hunt consistently paints through the character can be admired for days on end.

-We worried about him physically and we were worried about his psyche, which up until this moment, he’d been the only character we hadn’t thought about in this way.
-He always kept his guard up, he kept his emotions in check, and then this one night (probably) challenged him more than the accidental high from mushrooms.
+We worried about him physically, and we were worried about his psyche, which up until this moment, he’d been the only character we hadn’t thought about in this way.
+He always kept his guard up, kept his emotions in check, and then this one night (probably) challenged him more than the accidental high from mushrooms.

 Both the introspective narrative and Hunt’s performances worked hand in hand to bring the audience a smidge closer to learning more about the Coach who conceals more than he shows.
-We still might not know much, but we know enough to understand that Coach Beard feels deeply and that alone is a beautiful thing.
+We still might not know much, but we know enough to understand that Coach Beard feels everything profoundly and that alone is a beautiful thing.